Multispectral Vs. Thermal: Everything You Need To Know

 Combined multispectral + Thermal devices (true fusion)

 Dual-channel systems merge both strengths into one platform.
-Devices such as the Pulsar Merger DUO or Thermion DUO provide synchronized thermal and digital channels, allowing instant switching between detection and detailed confirmation without losing alignment.
+Devices such as the new Pulsar Symbion or older Merger DUO or Thermion DUO models provide synchronized thermal and digital channels, allowing instant switching between detection and detailed confirmation without losing alignment.

 Some modes apply image fusion through overlay, while Pulsar uses Picture-in-Picture, showing thermal information alongside the digital view.
 This dual-spectrum setup improves situational awareness by combining heat-based detection with visible-spectrum context.